TwistPHP/TwistPHP/docs/getting-started/advanced/3-PHP-Views.md

 #PHP Views

-While the templating system allows you to do some simple PHP functions, such as `{md5[date:Y-m-d H:i:s]}` to create and MD5 hash of the datetime, more complex and bespoke functions require PHP.
+While the view system allows you to do some simple PHP functions, such as `{md5[date:Y-m-d H:i:s]}` to create and MD5 hash of the datetime, more complex and bespoke functions require PHP.

-1. Within your *app/views/elements* folder, create a PHP file called *count.php*:
+1. Within your *app/Views* folder, create a PHP file called *count.php*:
 	* public_html
 		* app
 			* ajax